noahsark769/AppleFeedback-SwiftUIFrameClearBackgroundTap/README.md

 To reproduce:

+1. Clone the git repo at https://github.com/noahsark769/AppleFeedback-SwiftUIFrameClearBackgroundTap
+2. Open the xcodeproj
-1. Run the project on an iPhone XR (iOS 13) simulator
+3. Run the project on an iPhone XR (iOS 13) simulator
-2. Tap the red background around the purple square to change the background to clear
+4. Tap the red background around the purple square to change the background to clear
-3. Tap the clear background
+5. Tap the clear background

 Expected: The `tapAction` of the frame should be fired and the background should change back to red
 Actual: The  `tapActionn` is not fired unless you tap directly on the purple square